 - The website is easy to use on mobile.

-You have way more pages to optimize and it’s much more difficult to promote an ecommerce website.
+You have way more pages to optimize, and it’s much more challenging to promote an e-commerce website.

 - Optimization of an online shop starts with the homepage and category pages.
-These two page types have to properly optimized before you start working on your product pages.
+These pages must be properly optimized before you start working on your product pages.

 - Optimize your product pages based on the results of your keyword research.

-- Add the necessary schemas (product, offers etc.)
+- Add the necessary structured data (product, offers, etc.).

 - Promote your store on social media networks